uvarov-frontend/vanilla-calendar-pro/package/README.md

 This plugin is completely free, any support from you is important.
 Please report problems or new ideas, it's really important!

-If you like the plugin, please star it in the GitHub repository.
+If you like VanillaCalendar, please give it a 🌟 star on GitHub.

 ## Getting Started